SOQL vs SOSL: When to Use Each (with 15 Real-World Query Examples)

 What about Big Objects and Async SOQL?

-Big Objects (__b) only support a subset of SOQL — no relationships, no aggregations, no GROUP BY.
+Big Objects (__b) only support a subset of SOQL.
+No relationships, no aggregations, no GROUP BY.
+Queries against Big Objects must filter on the index key fields in order.
 Async SOQL (deprecated for most cases) is being replaced by Data Cloud federation.

 What to read next

-- Governor Limits Cheat Sheet 2026 — how SOQL/SOSL limits sit in the broader picture.
+- Governor Limits Cheat Sheet 2026: how SOQL and SOSL limits sit in the broader transaction budget.

 Drop the 15 examples into your dev console tonight.
-The decision rule sticks faster after you've run them.
+The decision rule sticks faster after you have run them, and the differences in error messages, row counts, and latency are easier to feel than to read.

 Share this article